Into the EFThedron and UV constraints from IR consistency: Introduction

 In the second row in Figure \ref{pic1}, we considered further imposing the cyclic or permutation invariance of the low energy four point amplitude.
-These constraints imply linear relations between the couplings $g_{k,q}$ or $a_{k,q}$, which define what we will call symmetry or symmetry planes.
+These constraints imply linear relations between the couplings $g_{k,q}$ or $a_{k,q}$, which define what we will call null or symmetry planes.
 Importantly, once we require the EFThedron to intersect with the symmetry plane, the resulting space becomes bounded in all directions, as was also observed in~\cite{Caron-Huot:2020cmc, Sinha:2020win} by using the dispersion relation form of null constraints.
 The intersection allows us to project the typically high dimension geometry of the EFThedron to a low dimensional finite space.
 To clarify, we propose that cyclic or permutation invariance can be fully taken into account simply by slicing the EFThedron by symmetry planes, without having to assume any explicit dispersion relation form of the null constraints.
-All bounds are obtained by working exclusively at the level of couplings, that is with inequalities of the form $f(a_{k,q})\ge 0$ like eq.(\ref{bmatrix}), intersected with symmetry planes $n(a_{k,q})=0$.
-The equivalence is guaranteed by having the necessary and sufficient conditions for eq.(\ref{Main}), at least in the infinite dimension limit.
+All bounds are obtained by working exclusively at the level of couplings, that is with inequalities of the form $f(a_{k,q})\ge 0$, intersected with symmetry planes $n(a_{k,q})=0$.
+The equivalence is guaranteed by having the necessary and sufficient conditions for eq.(\ref{Main}) to have valid solutions.